lostoli/python-binance/README.rst

   that were already present are more sensibly organised.
 - Migration toward a coroutine-based websocket framework called websockets and away from the car fire that is Twisted has begun.
-- New convenience methods have been added to binance.Client.
+- New convenience methods have been added to binance.Client, like aggregate_trades_iter(), which iterates reliably through long stretches of aggregate trade history, encapsulating multiple calls to the aggTrades REST API call.
+- API calls that fail due to network error are now retried automatically, when it makes sense to do so.
+- If a network error occurs in the middle of an order placement, the order may have still gone through.
+To address this, client order IDs are now generated client-side automatically and used to track down any such orphaned orders, thus transparently recovering from such network failures.

 For all changes, just look at the git history.